 Personal Injury Lawyer near Seattle

-Davis Law Group helps personal injury victims in the Seattle area get financial compensation for their injuries and lost wages.
+The personal injury lawyers at Davis Law Group help injury victims in the Seattle area get financial compensation for their injuries and lost wages.
 We work closely with the criminal prosecutor to make sure that all avenues, both criminal and civil, are being pursued.
 If you have been the victim of negligence, contact the personal injury advocates at the Davis Law Group by calling 206-727-4000.